Bartholomew I of Constantinople: Possession of Vatican Saint Peter Bone Fragments

 On 2 July 2019, it was announced that Pope Francis had given Bartholomew possession of nine bone fragments believed to belong to Saint Peter and which were publicly displayed by Pope Francis in November 2013 during a Vatican "Year of Faith" Mass.
 Bartholomew, who also gained possession of the bronze reliquary in which they are displayed, described the Pope's gesture as "brave and bold".

 Macedonian Orthodox Church

 In 2022, the Ecumenical Patriarchate accepted the Macedonian Orthodox Church – Archdiocese of Ohrid into communion, recognizing North Macedonia as a canonical jurisdiction.

 Russian invasion of Ukraine

-Bartholomew with Russian president Dmitry Medvedev and Patriarch Kirill of Moscow in 2010.
+Bartholomew I with Russian president Dmitry Medvedev and Patriarch Kirill of Moscow in 2010.

-Bartholomew has criticised both the Russian state and the Russian church for the invasion of Ukraine, calling it a crime of aggression and saying that it has caused enormous suffering both to the Ukrainian and the Russian people.
+Bartholomew has criticised both the Russian state and the Russian church over the invasion of Ukraine, calling it a crime of aggression and saying that it has caused enormous suffering both to the Ukrainian and the Russian people.
 In Ecumenical Patriarch Bartholomew's opinion he says "This is the theology that the sister Church of Russia began to teach, trying to justify an unjust, unholy, unprovoked, diabolical war against a sovereign and independent country – Ukraine".